iampno/iampno.github.io/_posts/2019-02-10-letter-of-intent.md

 ### Philosophy

 There will be some posts on philosophy from time to time.
 Not too rigorous necessarily.
-- This is in deferrence to the fact that I read tons of philosophy before working as a web developer.
+- This is in deference to the fact that I read tons of philosophy before working as a web developer.
 It seems to me an ephemeral branch of study or even the only one in principle.

 - I find that the systematization of one's thoughts - as is done in philosophy - is conducive to software development roles.
 So I won't be quitting it anytime soon.